 Exports and imports

 Market participants are expecting further stimulus measures from Chinese authorities.
-It is widely expected that China’s central bank may need to resort to further monetary stimulus in the form of more rate cuts to support the slowing economy as well as to lessen the capital outflow from the country and weaken the yuan further to boost exports.
+It is widely expected that China’s central bank will need to resort to further monetary stimulus in the form of more rate cuts to support the slowing economy as well as to lessen the capital outflow from the country and weaken the yuan further to boost exports.

 Impact on mutual funds

-Tencent Holdings (TCEHY) is included in the top ten holdings of four mutual funds: the Clough China Class A Fund (CHNAX), the Guinness Atkinson China & Hong Kong Fund (ICHKX), the Eaton Vance Greater China Growth Class A Fund (EVCGX), and the John Hancock Greater China Opportunities Class A Fund (JCOAX).
-TCEHY has a large export exposure.
-A slowdown in exports directly impacts its revenues and margins.
+Tencent Holdings (TCEHY) is included in the top ten holdings list of all four mutual funds, which includes the Clough China Fund–Class A (CHNAX), the Guinness Atkinson China and Hong Kong Fund (ICHKX), the Eaton Vance Greater China Growth Fund–Class A (EVCGX), and the John Hancock Greater China Opportunities Fund–Class A (JCOAX).
+Tencent Holdings has a great deal of export exposure.
+The slowing down of exports directly impacts the company’s revenues and margins.

 Similarly, Chinese American depository receipts (or ADRs) such as China Mobile (CHL), CNOOC (CEO), PetroChina Company Limited (PTR), and China Petroleum & Chemical (SNP) would be directly impacted by the weak demand and drop in commodity prices.

 In the next article, we will look at China’s consumer price index and producer price index.